 1. Initial Planning

-It may be in your best interest to contact a plumber or contractor to help you outline the requirements and permits needed to start building your dream master bath.
+It may be in your best interest to contact a plumber or contractor to help you outline the requirements and permits needed to start building your dream primary bath.

 Once you have sorted the plumbing details, you should decide what type of bathroom you are going to have.
 Color and style will also help you determine what types of fixtures and lighting to purchase.